schlessera/wceu-2018-code/README.md

 ## ❓ Usage

+We assume a clean WordPress installation with a standard WordPress theme like TwentySeventeen.

 First, install and activate the [Gutenberg plugin](https://wordpress.org/plugins/gutenberg/) from the WordPress repository.

 Second, clone these plugins to your local computer from within the wp-plugins folder: